-My husband and I were considering possibly establishing some kind of group home so that after we passed Christopher could continue living in his home, with others he liked who also has autism.
-This way he could have “a family” of his own, and would increase the likelihood that someone would be looking in on him in the event his brother was away or busy starting his own career and family.
-What makes things more complicated is that Christopher cannot “inherit” the home.
+My husband and I were considering possibly establishing some kind of group home down the road so that after we passed, Christopher could continue living in his home with others he liked and knew.
+This way he could have a family unit of his own, and would increase the likelihood that someone would be looking in on him in the event his brother was away or busy starting his own career and family.
+What makes things more complicated is that Christopher cannot inherit the home.
 It would have to go to his brother, or go to a nonprofit.
 This latter scenario is called a “Microboard.”

 To my knowledge, neither of these programs make any effort to match up people with like ages or disabilities, but as my son’s name has not yet popped up on any of the statewide “interest lists” for services, I don’t want to be too cynical.

 DADS doesn’t really license the home but the provider, who more often than not manages multiple homes.
 DADS couldn’t answer some of the questions I had about set up of the home, for example, about fences (how much freedom to come and go should clients be given, or do they need to be supervised at all times when out of the house?) and liability if someone wanders off.
 How are they regulated?
 Is a caretaker required to be in the house at all times?

 On its website, DADS has links to how to become an HCS provider, but they do not explain all that being an HCS provider entails.
 Apparently HCS providers are required to take anyone whose name comes up on the interest list (cannot discriminate), and they must provide a whole array of services, including transportation to and from work or day hab, not just room and board.
 An HCS provider can’t contract with another provider for services, but have to provide everything.
 I couldn’t get this information in writing anywhere on the DADS site.